-“The adversaries of the Lord shall be broken to pieces; out of heaven shall he thunder upon them: the Lord shall judge the ends of the earth; and he shall give strength unto his king, and exalt the horn of his anointed” (verse 10).
+“The adversaries of the Lord shall be broken to pieces; out of heaven shall he thunder upon them: the Lord shall judge the ends of the earth; and he shall give strength unto his king, and exalt the horn of his anointed” (1 Samuel 2:10).
 This is a prophecy about David.

 Remember, Hannah is talking about dedicating her son to God’s plan.
 Samuel ended up anointing David to sit on that throne and become God’s anointed.
 She must have understood that prophecy quite well.
 Recall verse 1.
 Hannah knew her horn would be exalted.
 And it was indeed: She gave birth to this prophet.